securitytxt/security-txt/draft-foudil-securitytxt.md

 When retrieving the file and any resources referenced in the file, researchers should record any redirects since they can lead to a different domain or IP address controlled by an attacker.
-Further inspections of such redirects is recommended before using the information.
+Further inspections of such redirects is recommended before using the information contained within the file.

 ## Incorrect or Stale Information {#stale}